getify/Functional-Light-JS/ch3.md

 		)( [] );
 ```

-The strategy here is to start a collection of arguments in `prevArgs` as an empty `[]` array, and add each received `nextArg` to that, calling the concatenation `args`.
+The approach here is to start a collection of arguments in `prevArgs` as an empty `[]` array, and add each received `nextArg` to that, calling the concatenation `args`.
 While `args.length` is less than `arity` (the number of declared/expected parameters of the original `fn(..)` function), make and return another `curried(..)` function to collect the next `nextArg` argument, passing the running `args` collection along as `prevArgs`.
 Once we have enough `args`, execute the original `fn(..)` function with them.

-By default, this approach relies on being able to inspect the `length` property of the to-be-curried function to know how many iterations of currying we'll need before we've collected all its expected arguments.
-If you use it against a function that doesn't have an accurate `length` -- like if it uses a parameter signature such as `...args` -- you'll need to pass the `arity` argument to set the expected length manually.
+By default, this implementation relies on being able to inspect the `length` property of the to-be-curried function to know how many iterations of currying we'll need before we've collected all its expected arguments.

+If you use this implementation of `curry(..)` with a function that doesn't have an accurate `length` property -- if the function's parameter signature includes default parameter values, parameter destructuring, or it's variadic with `...args`; see Chapter 2 -- you'll need to pass the `arity` (the second parameter of `curry(..)`) to ensure `curry(..)` works correctly.

-Here's how we would use it for our earlier `ajax(..)` example:
+Here's how we would use `curry(..)` for our earlier `ajax(..)` example:

 ```js
 var curriedAjax = curry( ajax );